kacper-kukula/library-app/README.md

     "password": "safePassword"
 }
 ```
 After logging in, you receive a `Bearer Token` which you must then provide as authorization to access the endpoints.
+The database is initialized with 10 sample books and a manager account.